Filed Under:

-Song of the Week: Corina by Nick Droz
+Song of the Week: Corina By Nick Droz

 I did a little something different for this edition of the Song of the Week.
 Instead of recording one of my own stupid songs, I recorded someone else’s.
 Nick Droz joined me at MJV Studios to record a song he wrote for a recent Bushwick Book Club Seattle fundraiser event.